Kadidiatou Diani: International career

 Diani has played for France at several youth levels, including in the 2012 FIFA U-17 Women's World Cup, where she scored four goals and helped her side winning the championship.
 She also played in the 2014 FIFA U-20 Women's World Cup, scoring one goal against New Zealand and helping France to finish in the third place.
-On 24 February 2023 she announced she would no longer play for the national team after captain Wendie Renard said she would step down to save her mental health.
-Diani said she wanted changes to be made to the way the team was managed.